SAP/sap-customer-data-cloud-accelerator/README.md

 }
 ```

-If it provides an empty array then no feature will be available, for example:
+### An empty array will mean no feature will be available, for example:

 ```sh
 {